SmokinCaterpillar/pypet/doc/source/tutorial.rst

 **not** use the `'$'` wildcard. *pypet* will add `runs.'$'` to the beginning of your result or derived parameter name.

-So executing the following statement during the run phase:
+So executing the following statement during the run phase

 .. code-block::python